Enga Veettu Pillai

 Enga Veettu Pillai is a 1965 Indian Tamil-language film written by Sakthi T. K. Krishnasamy and directed by Chanakya.
 A remake of his 1964 Telugu film Ramudu Bheemudu, it stars M. G. Ramachandran and B. Saroja Devi, with S. V. Ranga Rao, M. N. Nambiar, Rathna and Pandari Bai in supporting roles.
 The film is about two identical but contrasting twins who were separated at birth, and what happens when they cross paths.

 Enga Veettu Pillai was produced by Nagi Reddi and Chakrapani.
-It was the second film to feature Ramachandran in two roles after the release of 1958's Nadodi Mannan.
-The cinematography was handled by A. Vincent, and editing was done by C. P. Jambulingam.
+It was the second film to feature Ramachandran in two roles after Nadodi Mannan (1958).
+The cinematography was handled by A. Vincent, and editing by C. P. Jambulingam.
 The film was primarily shot at Vauhini Studios, and filming was completed within 45 days.

 Enga Veettu Pillai was released by Emgeeyaar Pictures on 14 January 1965, Pongal Day, and emerged as a major box office success, running for over 25 weeks in theatres in Chennai, Coimbatore, Madurai, Thanjavur, Trichy and thereby becoming a silver jubilee film.
 It was also the first film to win Ramachandran, Best Actor awards from both the Madras Film Fans' and Filmgoer's Associations.